janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/769ebe28-7f56-4e5f-96c0-64ef96587dc2)

-## Exercise

-Receiving Docker Images
+## Exercise: Receiving Docker Images

 Your company is still working on that new spam filter!
 Your colleague Bob made possible improvements to your work and sent you a tar file.
 Another colleague, Alice, has pushed her version to the company's dockerhub, docker.mycompany.com.
 It's now up to you to run both containers and find out which runs fastest.